issuyah/Veeam-Zabbix-Simple/README.md

 ![image14.png](https://github.com/issuyah/Veeam-Zabbix-Simple/blob/main/assets/installation/image14.png)

-If like me, all the jobs are in “failed”, just wait 5 minutes and retry to lanch it.
-Zabbix server have to discover the list of the jobs before adding the values.
+If like me, all the jobs are in “failed”, just wait 5 minutes and retry to launch it.
+Zabbix server have to discover the list of jobs before adding the values.

 ![image13.png](https://github.com/issuyah/Veeam-Zabbix-Simple/blob/main/assets/installation/image13.png)